brchen777/wspackage/Readme.md

     conn1.on('message', callback);      // receive a message from server or client conn1.on('close', callback);        // websocket connection closed
     conn1.on('error', callback);        // websocket connection throw error

+    // other definition in wspackage
+    conn1.close();                      // close websocket connection between protocol1 and server

     // event handler for another sub protocol let conn2 = WSPack('ws://127.0.0.1:1234', 'protocol2');